English | Français

 Do not share drinking glasses, or eating utensils, water bottles, mouth guards, or cosmetics.

 Flu symptoms include a fever, cough, unusual tiredness, headaches, muscle or joint aches, and sore throat.
 You can call 811 to speak with a registered nurse who can help with management of your symptoms and provide advice regarding whether you need to seek additional care.

 Stay home, get plenty of rest, and drink lots of clear liquids.
-Call 811 to talk to a registered nurse about treating your flu symptoms.
 Avoid contact with other people, wash your hands frequently, and cover your cough or sneeze to prevent spreading the flu.